-Prior to the election, the presidential transition's agency review team will likely have studied the agency using open source material and may include individuals who have relevant agency or policy experience.
+Prior to the election, the presidential transition's agency review team will likely have studied the agency using open-source material and may include individuals who have relevant agency or policy experience.
 The team may even have produced reports on the agency.

-The Obama transition's agency review team produced two reports, a two-page paper and a 20-page paper, on each agency prior to the election outlining basic information and key opportunities to enact then-Sen. Obama's agenda in that agency.
+The Obama transition's agency review team produced two reports, a twopage paper and a 20-page paper, on each agency prior to the election outlining basic information and key opportunities to enact then Sen. Obama's agenda in that agency.
 The Trump transition adopted the same framework for agency review in 2016.
-Members of the landing team will not create these reports, but they will be briefed on the contents of those reports prior to entering the agencies.